Bat Mitzvah Speech

 I also look to my Grandfather as an example of resilience, when I hear stories of his life throughout the war and even with his loss of hearing from the bombs that fell around him, he was able to draw strength and thrive , despite any suffering.
 I also look around at my community and I see all of us here in Synagogue.
 Strong in our faith.
 My Rabbis and teachers are role models who teach me about the beauty of our Jewish traditions, keeping our beliefs alive throughout the many generations, even when it is not so easy.
 My parents who have brought me up in a Jewish community and sent me to Jewish schools to be able to continue with those traditions that Abraham our forefather showed us many years ago.

-Thank you to all my friends and family for all the good times and sharing in this simcha and making it even more special.
+Thank you to all my friends, family and the Woodside Park community, for sharing in this simchaand making it even more special.